Olliekse/web-larek-frontend/README_en.md

 ##### EventEmitter

 Core event handling system that enables component communication between all parts of the application.
+Supports pattern matching with RegExp for event names.

 ```typescript
 type EventName = string | RegExp;